 The US COPD Coalition (USCC) has submitted comments in support of the Food & Drug Administration (FDA) draft guidance for industry entitled, “Enhancing the Diversity of Clinical Trial Populations—Eligibility Criteria, Enrollment Practices, and Trial Designs”.

-Click the link below to see the letter submitted to the FDA:
+Click here to see the letter submitted to the FDA.